SRGSSR/pillarbox-android/docs/README.md

 Pillarbox is the modern SRG SSR player ecosystem.
 It is build on top of [Exoplayer](https://exoplayer.dev/).
 So if you know how to work with
 _Exoplayer_, then you know how to work with _Pillarbox_.

-It rely heavily on the version of [Media3](https://developer.android.com/jetpack/androidx/releases/media3) that integrate Exoplayer to the Android
+It relies heavily on the version of [Media3](https://developer.android.com/jetpack/androidx/releases/media3) that integrates Exoplayer to the Android
 Media framework.

 ## Compatibility